MileHacker Logo

 Historical Significance

-During the Edo period (1603-1868), Osaka earned its renowned nickname, "Tenka no Daidokoro," or "The Nation's Kitchen."
+During the Edo period (1603-1868), Osaka earned its famous nickname, "Tenka no Daidokoro," or "The Nation's Kitchen."
 This title reflects its role as the main center for rice trade and distribution across Japan.
-This era fostered Osaka's unique commoner culture, distinct from the samurai culture of Edo (Tokyo) or the imperial court culture of Kyoto.
+This age fostered Osaka's unique commoner culture, distinct from the samurai culture of Edo (Tokyo) or the imperial court culture of Kyoto.
 This focus on commerce, food, and entertainment continues to define the city's character today.

 Osaka Castle